How to Make Holograms

 Here (above) we have our basic set-up to make a hologram.
 This is known as a sand-table, and can be quickly, easily and affordably assembled in any basement, garage, or school.
 Although you can certainly make single-beam holograms on smaller systems and even table tops (such as Shoebox Holography), it is usually recommended to have a table system like this for split-beam work.
 This table measures 4 x 8 feet in size.
 You could also make a table that is 4 x 4, or even 2 x 4 in size, depending on the size of your final hologram, and how much space (length or throw) would be needed to spread out the laser light (more info later on this).

 It is filled with sand to help eliminate vibrations traveling up to its surface.
 It also floats on lightly-inflated car tire inner tubes.
-When you make a hologram, vibration and noise must be eliminated as much as possible, or else the holographic image will not be bright (at best), or not record at all (at worst).
-In this lesson, we will be making a hologram of a model of a human skull, which will be used in a museum display.
+When you make a hologram, vibration and noise must be eliminated as much as possible, or else the holographic image will not be bright (at best), or not recorded at all (at worst).
+In this lesson, we will be making a hologram of a model of a human skull, which will be used in a museum of anthropology exhibit.

 Identifying the components.